-Your income, expenditure and the lenders’ affordability calculations determine the amount you can borrow for a mortgage.
-Over the years, the amount that Banks have been prepared to lend for mortgages has ebbed and flowed.
-This can be linked to the market conditions and appetite for risk at that time.
+When it comes to the amount you could borrow for a mortgage, your income, expenditure and the lenders’ affordability calculations factor into this.
+Throughout the years, the number of banks that are able to lend for mortgages has ebbed and flowed.
+This can be due to the market conditions and appetite for risk at that time.

-There was a time in the mid-2000’s when more than seven times annual income may have been acceptable.
-However, it has also been as low as three times annual salary in the past.
+In the mid-2000’s, seven times annual income was more acceptable, however, it has also been as low as three times annual salary in the past.

-Since the Mortgage Market Review of 2014, it is seldom that they apply this “multiple of salary” rule.
-The Lenders now look much more deeply into your personal finances before deciding how much you can borrow.
-Thus, the factors you need to consider are:
+The events after the Mortgage Market Review of 2014, it is rare that they apply this “multiple of salary” rule.
+These days, Lenders take a more thorough approach to your personal finances before working out the amount you are able to borrow.
+Below are the factors a lender would consider:

-With increasing complexities in the way people are paid, there have been changes in what income lenders do and don’t accept.
-For example, if you’re in a job where you earn a lot of overtime or bonus or commission, some lenders will take much more of this into account than others; some lenders will take certain benefit income such as child tax or working tax credits into account where others won’t.
+When it comes to income, lenders do have criteria for what they do and don’t accept because of the complexities in the way people are paid.
+You might be in a job where you earn a lot of overtime or bonus or commission, lenders may factor much more of this compared to others.
+A number of lenders will take in particular benefit income like child tax or working tax credits into account whereas some won’t.

-Similarly, if you’re Self-Employed in York or own a limited company, lenders will assess your income in different ways.
-This can result in the same customer being assessed to have widely varying affordability levels from different lenders.
+When it comes to applicants who are Self Employed in York or own a limited company, lenders will assess your income in different ways.
+Due to this, the same customer would be assessed to have widely varying affordability levels from different lenders.

-Finally, factors such as the product that you want to take and the term of years you want to borrow the money over can all impact upon the overall affordability.
-Lenders will also deduct regular outgoings such as personal loan payments, maintenance payments or credit card bills from your salary.
-Thus, whilst many lenders or brokers will have a “rule of thumb” this is just a quick guideline.
-Therefore, you should always check with your mortgage broker for more accurate figures based on your specific circumstances.
+A final factor that can affect the overall affordability is the product that you want to take along with the term of years you want to borrow the money over.
+Furthermore, lenders will take out regular outgoings like personal loan payments, maintenance payments or credit card bills from your salary.
+Even though many lenders or brokers will have a ‘rule of thumb’ this is just a quick guideline.
+With this in mind, it’s key that you check with your mortgage broker for more accurate figures based on your specific circumstances.

-Factor in associated costs such as council tax, utility bills and any other committed payments such as personal loans or insurance premiums and your regular food and drink bill at the supermarket.
-Be realistic and include everything that you’ll want to retain in order to maintain your chosen lifestyle.
+You need to consider additional costs like council tax, utility bills and other committed payments like personal loans or insurance premiums as well as your regular food and drink bill at the supermarket.
+This is where you need to look at your lifestyle and how the costs will affect your affordability.

-Deduct your other outgoings from your monthly pay and, if what you have left is more than enough to meet your mortgage payments, then you should be OK.
-If it’s not, you have a choice; either make savings or sacrifices from your outgoings in order to help you buy the home you want, or look for something smaller!
+It may be best to look at your monthly income and deduct any of your other outgoings from this.
+If after this you have left what is more than enough to meet your mortgage payments, then you should be all good.
+If this isn’t the case, you can either make savings or sacrifices from our outgoings as a way to help you buy your dream home or look for something smaller!

-If you’re in any doubt, the key to future stability can be found in fixed-rate mortgages.
-As the name implies, the rate you pay, and thus your monthly repayment, is fixed for a defined period of time.
-Generally speaking, the longer you fix for, the higher the rate (and monthly repayment) is likely to be, but you might consider that to be a price worth paying for the peace of mind it brings.
+Fixed-rate mortgages can be good if you are in doubt and are looking for future stability.
+As the name suggests, the rate you pay along with your monthly repayment is fixed for a specific period of time.
+Usually, the longer you fix for, the higher the (and monthly repayment) is likely to be, however, you might consider that to be a price worth paying for the stability it provides.